danchoi/hulu_automuter/README.markdown

 [docsearls]: http://blogs.law.harvard.edu/doc/2007/08/09/looking-toward-life-beyond-advertising/

-Think of Hulu Automuter as a step toward the revolution that Doc Searls is talking about.
+Think of Hulu Automuter as a tiny step toward the revolution that Doc Searls is talking about.

 Having to trade bits of your precious time, attention, and brain waves to watch